 Armenia truly differs itself from the rest of the world by giving the students all the respect and needs for self studying.
-Teachers in Armenia care about your success, by offering you freedom with confidence, as the driving factor for you to independently be available to your own natural curiosity for the subject.
+Teachers in Armenia care about your success, by offering you freedom with confidence, as the driving factor for you to independently be available to your own natural curiosity for the study area.

 You will have to search for a long time to find a more unique study abroad destination than Yerevan.
 Armenia borders with Turkey, Russia and the middle east, meaning that the city is a multicultural center.
 This can be felt when you take a walk in the city streets, where among hundreds of cozy cafés you meet signage in Armenian, Russian, English and in some cases also Arabic and German.
 The city's influence from nearby countries can be seen on the architecture, food and manner of the city.
 At the same time, the city has been very good at keeping to its own traditions and culture, despite its modest size.

 Last but not least, the people are polite and they are happy to go to great lengths to help each other.
-If your Armenian is somewhat dusty, you can enjoy a generally high Level of English, which is impressive considering that the population often also speaks Russian, French and, of course, Armenian.
+If your Armenian is somewhat dusty, you can enjoy a generally high level of English, which is impressive considering that the population often also speaks Russian, French and, of course, Armenian.

-Under a 2-hour drive from downtown Yerevan you will find mountains to ski in the winter or beautiful lakes to swim in at Lake Sevan.
+Under a 2-hour drive from downtown Yerevan you will find mountains to ski in during the winter or beautiful lakes to swim in at Lake Sevan.
 Take the chance for a unique study experience abroad in Yerevan.

-Experience to study at EUA, it's not that hard to find accommodation in Yerevan close to EUA.
+It is not that hard to find accommodation in Yerevan close to EUA.
 Most buildings were built in the Soviet times, and are today available to the entire population, at a reasonable price.
 Therefore, there is ample opportunity to find appropriate housing within your style.